isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 	}

 This one of the most effective solution to problem related to initialization order.
-In a multi-threaded environment the initialization of the static object does not introduce a race conition (unless you carelessly access a shared objects from within its consructor).
+In a multi-threaded environment the initialization of the static object does not introduce a race condition (unless you carelessly access a shared objects from within its consructor).

 If you, as many do, define a singleton as a class for which only one object is created, functions like `myX` are not singletons,